 “My little girl has had many people fail to see her potential and it’s changed who I am as a parent and a therapist.
 I believe every child has unique interests, motivations, and strengths that need to be uncovered and recognised.
 What an honour and privilege it is to really see the greatness that lies in each child and to truly experience joy as each new (communication) skill is achieved."

 So who knew!
 Moshi monsters are a great tool to explore social relationships, friendships and emotions.
-As I looked through my resource cupboard one day last week to find the … Continue reading
+As I looked through my resource cupboard one day last week to find the right materials for some SLT sessions I came across some Moshi monsters that were destined for the charity shop To my surprise when I opened… Continue reading When friendships and feelings are painful – using toys to explore

 It has always struck me that the way that we lay out calendars and diaries is really not that intuitive.
-Whilst it makes practical sense to use tables or a … Continue reading
+Whilst it makes practical sense to use tables or a linear format - the circular (clock) way of organising these time sequences that keep on looping round feels much more intuitive.
+See Creative ways to… Continue reading Creative ways to learn time concepts – part 2

 When I talk about AAC systems I talk about robust language systems.
 By that I mean a Communication system which will enable you to have access to all the words that you might need, and to communicate for all the reasons that human beings communicate.
 That might, just might, include being told something really cheeky.
 And at Christmas we need access not only to words that let us say "happy Christmas" and "thank you", but also to grumble, nag and bicker.